 This comic project is about LGBTI: Lesbians, gays, bisexuals, trans, and inter* who are still discriminated against all over the world, e.g. at school, at work, in health care systems, in churches, in public or private life.
 Since discrimination is often a result of ignorance and invisibility, the aim is to make the life of LGBTI visible.
 The way of life, the environment, the self-concept and the identity of LGBTI are going to be more visible and understandable through biographical comic reports.

 For this purpose, Martina Schradi collects stories of LGBTI by interviewing them and transforming the stories into short 1-3-paged comic reports based on real life events and experiences.

-Since 2013, Schradi has drawn more than 30 comic strips, some of which have been published on this website (original: www.achsoistdas.com) and in print as a book and as posters to be exhibited in various venues in Germany, Austria, Switzerland, Finland, Tunisia, Italy, Ukraine, Belgium, Canada.
+Since 2013, Schradi has drawn more than 40 comic strips, some of which have been published on this website (original: www.achsoistdas.com) and in print as a book and as posters to be exhibited in various venues in Germany, Austria, Switzerland, Finland, Tunisia, Italy, Ukraine, Belgium, Canada.
 Please contact us if you want to exhibit the comics in your country or if you want to translate the comics in your language.